- 33% response rate

 Hey boys and girls.

-Now that I am studying in the Netherlands, I love inviting other travelers into my home to hear their stories and learn from them, but also to return the favor to the CS community.
+I love inviting other travelers into my home to hear their stories and learn from them, but also to return the favor to the CS community.
 In my humble perspective I don't think there are any 'strangers' out there, but rather friends we haven't had the chance to meet yet.
 To me, CS is more than just free accommodation.
 It is a platform of exchange, on a personal, cultural and educational level.
 I expect my guests to respect this mentality and hope to find hosts with a similar attitude.

 This is a brief introduction to myself, but I think we should just meet in person to find out more about one another.
 See you on the road brother/sister :)